qiqimonkey4300/APCSFinalProject/README.md

 05/26/2021 CLASS ~
 Shyne: I added the basic accessing methods to Square and allowed for a changing of whether or not a Square was selected through the mouse.
 Annabel: I made the 'Help' button toggleable and prompts the instructions popup to show.

+05/26/2021 - 05/27/2021 HOME ~
+Shyne: I was able to get the preset (not random) sudoku to show up in blue at the start.
+Annabel: